Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Partnering with local logistics providers (Yamato, Sagawa, Japan Post) can ensure fast delivery and tapping into the country's extremely efficient courier network.

-Japan’s ecommerce ecosystem is largely dominated by a handful of trusted, integrated platforms that cater to its mobile-first, urban-dwelling population.
+Japan’s e-commerce ecosystem is largely dominated by a handful of trusted, integrated platforms that cater to its mobile-first, urban-dwelling population.
 For international businesses entering this market, understanding how each of these platforms functions—and why Japanese consumers gravitate toward them—is essential for deciding where to launch and how to scale.

-As of 2023, Amazon Japan and Rakuten together account for over 80% of the Japanese ecommerce market, with others like Yahoo!
+As of 2023, Amazon Japan and Rakuten together account for over 80% of the Japanese e-commerce market, with others like Yahoo!
 Shopping and Mercari providing specialized value.

 Source: Amazon Homepage